 Our domain for this project will be video game metadata.
 Video games are complex information resources that have been insufficiently described with standard schemas for cultural heritage.
 Moreover, there are multiple communities with various interests in video game description: some focused on access, others on preservation, and and others on scholarship.
-Jin Ha Lee and colleagues at the University of Washington (the GAme MEtadata Research, or GAMER group) have been developing a schema for video game description that they propose as a potential content and structure standard for this domain.
+Jin Ha Lee and colleagues at the University of

+Washington (the GAme MEtadata Research, or GAMER group) have been developing a schema for video game description that they propose as a potential content and structure standard for this domain.
 We will read several articles over the course of the semester that describe the design, evaluation, and revision of the GAMER video game metadata schema.
-(We will use the 2.1 version of the schema for our project, which was released in February 2015.)
+(Although the GAMER schema is currently on version 4.0, we will use the 2.1 version of the schema for our project, which was released in February 2015.)